OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

-Python has a popular distribution tool called *setuptools* which packages modules and any associated data files and metadata into a single file called an :term:`egg`.
+Python has a popular distribution tool called *setuptools* which packages modules and any associated data files and metadata into a single file called an *egg*.
 The metadata found in an egg includes version information, dependencies, license info, platform info, entry points, as well as other information.